-While drunk driving gets much public attention, the same Illinois Statute that prohibits drunk driving also bans driving under the influence of any drug that renders the person incapable of driving safely.
-Many drugs can impair drivers in ways that make them unable to safely drive motor vehicles, some of which are not legal and some of which are—drugged driving cases can arise even when drivers use prescription drugs prescribed by their physicians.
+Drunk driving gets much public attention.
+However, the same Illinois Statute that prohibits drunk driving also bans driving under the influence of any drug that renders the person incapable of driving safely.
+Many drugs can impair drivers in ways that make them unable to safely drive motor vehicles.
+Some of these drugs are illegal and some are prescription drugs.

 - Medical expenses